 A homemade hamper is not only an extremely generous gift; it’s a thoughtful one too.
 There are a number of gifts you can pop inside a hamper, meaning this is a present that is easily tailored to all.
-Whether you’re gifting a client, a loved one, a friend or a family member, the Christmas hamper has certainly made a comeback and is being labelled as one of the most quintessential gifts this year.
+Whether you’re gifting a client, a loved one, a friend or a family member, the Christmas hamper has certainly made a comeback and is being labeled as one of the most quintessential gifts this year.

 1. Sweet treats